wlonk/arcadia/appendix/fairies.rst

 is most ripe.

 Fetches also can use a form of magic that is neither quite human nor
 arcadian: they may perform any mortal spell, but in an instant.
-They do not need to worry about passing the threshold or exceeding the limit, either.
 However, since they are made of fairy-flame, each time they cast a spell, it consumes their fuel and brings them closer to their inevitable extinction.

 (Specifically: a fetch starts with a number of passion tokens, and spends one each time they perform a spell.
 They cannot regain them.
 Once